abpio/abp-commercial-docs/en/startup-templates/microservice/add-microservice.md

-You can see updated **IdentityServerDataSeeder** below that creates OrderService ApiResource and ApiScope which also granted scopes to all swagger clients.

 > Hint: You can search for "*Product*" keyword in this class to find the places where you will add the OrderService.

+Below you can see a screenshot of the final **IdentityServerDataSeeder.cs** , creating `OrderService ` `ApiResource` and `ApiScope` granting scopes to all Swagger clients.

 ![IdentityServerDataSeeder changes](../../images/microservice-template-dbmigrator-identityserver-seeder-update.png)